danielelpsy/danielelpsy/README.md

 - 🧠 Bug Bounty Hunter & Cybersecurity Specialist
 - 📜 Certified: CEH | PenTest+ | Security+ | Network+
 - 🛡️ Passionate about privacy, digital defense, and ethical hacking
-- 🎓 Currently completing my technical diploma in Business Information Systems
+- 🎓 Currently enrolled in the BSc in Cybersecurity of Systems and Networks at the University of Milan.

 ---